 This though the men were for some time under ... "a galling fire of both artillery and sharp-shooters" but they were kept close to the ground when not moving, and the shell and grape flew over them without doing much damage.
 General Brooks himself would not lie down, but moved to and fro on foot along his lines, a constant mark for the enemy's sharpshooters.
 In the course of the afternoon a bullet struck him in the mouth, knocking out two teeth.
 A man ran to him and asked if he was wounded.
 "No," replied the gruff old soldier, spitting out a molar, "had a tooth pulled."
 Though in serious pain, he did not leave the lines till after dark.

 The rest of the War

-He led the 1st Division/VI Corps at Fredericksburg and Chancellorsville.
-In June 1863 he was promoted to MGen. of Volunteers, but this was later revoked.
-He commanded the Department of the Monongahela, and the 1st Division/XVIII Corps at Cold Harbor and Petersburg.
-He resigned his commission because of poor health in July 1864.
+He led the 1st Division/Sixth Corps at Fredericksburg and Chancellorsville and in June 1863 was promoted to Major General of Volunteers (later revoked).
+He commanded the Department of the Monongahela at Pittsburgh, PA, and then the 1st Division/Eighteenth Corps at Cold Harbor and Petersburg into 1864.
+He resigned his Volunteer and US Army commissions because of poor health on 14 July 1864.

 After the War

 He retired to a farm near Huntsville, Alabama, but died, not yet 50 years old, in 1870.